Ukraine Blocked Tax Invoice Guide: Unblocking and VAT Credit

 Ukraine tax invoice suspension is driven by automated monitoring tied to registration in the Unified Register of Tax Invoices, not by a manual audit as the first step.
 In practice, the system screens invoice registration against risk criteria and taxpayer-profile criteria, then pauses registration if the case matches a rule that requires further explanation.

 That is why Government Resolution No. 1165 matters so much in day-to-day operations.
 It is the framework that shapes how monitoring works, which cases are flagged, and what finance teams are reacting to when they receive a suspension receipt.
-When people search for Ukraine Resolution 1165 tax invoice suspension, they are usually trying to understand this exact operating problem: why an invoice that reflects a real supply still stopped at registration.
+For finance teams, Resolution 1165 explains the operating problem: why an invoice that reflects a real supply can still stop at registration.

 The most important distinction is between risky taxpayer status and transaction-risk criteria.
 Risky taxpayer status is about the taxpayer profile.
 It asks whether the supplier itself has been classified as risky.
 Transaction-risk criteria are about the specific invoice or adjustment calculation being submitted.
 A supplier can have a real commercial transaction and still face suspension if the register sees a pattern that does not fit its profile, product codes, filing history, or supporting data.